American History

 Twin Cities: Part 1 - Minneapolis

-Having traveled to over 30 states in the US and having seen almost every major American city, my expectations of the Twin Cities, as Minneapolis and Saint Paul are often called, were on a lower side.
-After all, what can you expect from a far away place that became a synonym of brutally cold and long winters?
+Having travelled to over 30 states in the US and having seen almost every major American city, my expectations of the Twin Cities, as Minneapolis and Saint Paul are often called, were on the lower side.
+After all, what can you expect from a faraway place that became a synonym for brutally cold and long winters?
 Right, not much.
-Oh boy, was I wrong.
+Oh boy, was I wrong?
 The Twin Cities turned out to be a very livable, attractive and culturally diverse place with a lot of things to experience.
-Their fine American architecture with distinct old mill style blended nicely with surrounding prairie and mixed forest landscape.
-And the weather was perfect, at least, in the month of June.
+Their fine American architecture with distinct old mill style blended nicely with the surrounding prairie and mixed forest landscape.
+And the weather was perfect, at least, in June.

 The name "Twin Cities" is not just a formality.
 Both Minneapolis and Saint Paul, although located side-by-side, are equally worth visiting although each with its own special character.